GPIO 15 (UART Receive)

 - Wiring Pi pin 16

-This pin doubles up as the UART recieve pin, RXD.
+This pin doubles up as the UART receive pin, RX.
 It's also commonly known as "Serial" and, by default, will output a Console from your Pi that, with a suitable Serial cable, you can use to control your Pi via the command-line.

-UART can also be extremely useful if you want to talk to Arduino or Propeller boards from your Pi, but you must make sure you disable the Serial Console in raspi-config first.
+UART can be used to talk to Serial GPS modules or sensors such as the PM5003, but you must make sure you disable the Serial Console in raspi-config first.